Sazid99246/100-days-of-code/r1-log.md

 =====================================
 2. Completed the workshop **Build a Quiz Webpage**.
 Here is the [live link](https://sazid99246.github.io/freecodecamp-html-css-quiz/)
 3. Completed the lab **Build a Tribute page**.
 Here is the [live link](https://sazid99246.github.io/tribute-page/)
+4. Read the review page.
+5. Attempted the quiz and passed.

+Today, I am feeling comparatively better than yesterday Alhamdulillah.
+So I did what I could.